lgraubner/sitemap-generator-cli/README.md

 The crawler will fetch all sites matching folder URLs and certain file extensions.
 You can include files with `-i ext` or ignore files with `-e ext`.
 Most of the common file types are already black listed.
 File types parsed by Google are not black listed.

-**Note**: Omit the URL protocol, the crawler will detect the right one.
+**Tip**: Omit the URL protocol, the crawler will detect the right one.

 ### Options
 ```BASH